MokhtarBaWahal/DeepMl_FakeDetectv/README.md

 To train all EM-GMMs use:

-`python train_models.py /data/LJSpeech-1.1/wavs /data/generated_audio -k 128 -v --use_em --epochs 100`
+`python train_models.py /dataset/LJSpeech-1.1/wavs /dataset/generated_audio -b 32 --raw_net -a 700 --epochs 20 `

 ## Evaluation

-For evaluation you can use the evaluate_models script:
+For evaluation, you can use the evaluate_models script:

 ```
 python evaluate_models.p -h